 TrustFax – TrustFax allows customers to send faxes via email or the company's website.
 Features include digitized signature tools, free account setup, secure online storage and international faxing.
 Local and toll-free numbers are available. trustfax.com

-BestFreeFax – BestFreeFax, a service of SRFax, provides free outgoing faxes to a certain limit, although the limit is not specified on the website.
+BestFreeFax – BestFreeFax, a service of SRFax, provides free outgoing faxes up to a certain limit, although the limit isn't specified on the website.
 Fax numbers for incoming faxes can be purchased for $3.29 a month.
 Email customer support is available. bestfreefax.com

-FaxZero – FaxZero is a send-only service that lets you send up to five faxes per day, three pages each, to any fax machine in the United States or Canada for free.
-You don't need a fax machine yourself, but you do need a valid e-mail address.
-The service also lets you send additional faxes and faxes to many other countries for a fee.
-The free version has the FaxZero logo on faxes, while the paid version at $1.99 for a fax of up to 25 pages does not.
+FaxZero – FaxZero is a send-only service that lets you send up to five faxes per day of three pages each, to any fax machine in the United States or Canada for free.
+You don't need a fax machine yourself, but you do need a valid email address.
+For a fee, the service lets you send additional faxes as well as faxes to many other countries.
+The free version has the FaxZero logo on its faxes, while the paid version at $1.99 for a fax of up to 25 pages does not.
 Several types of files can be uploaded and attached. faxzero.com

-*GotFreeFax – GotFreeFax is another send-only option that offers up to two free faxes per day, three pages each, without any advertisements.
+*GotFreeFax – GotFreeFax is another send-only option that offers up to two free faxes per day, of three pages each, without advertisements.
 The paid version starts at 98 cents for a 10-page fax.
-The service allows for rich or plain text, and several types of files can be uploaded and attached.
-To read our full review of GotFreeFax go here or visit gotfreefax.com
+The service allows for rich text, and several types of files can be uploaded and attached.
+To read our full review of GotFreeFax, go here or visit gotfreefax.com

 Are you an online fax service provider that would like to be added to this list and possibly be considered for our next round of reviews?
 Please feel free to contact Business News Daily at firstname.lastname@example.org.

 Additional reporting by Jill Bowers and Ashley Smith.